Kentriodontidae

 Kentriodontidae is an extinct family of odontocete whales related to modern dolphins.
 The Kentriodontidae lived from the Oligocene to the Pliocene before going extinct.

 Taxonomy

 Kentriodontids have been variously divided into three or four subfamilies: Kampholophinae, Kentriodontinae, Lophocetinae, and Pithanodelphinae.
-However, recent cladistic studies have recovered Kentriodontidae as paraphyletic.
-For instance, "Lophocetus" pappus may be a close relative of Lipotidae, "Delphinodon" dividum is basal to other delphinidans, Incacetus is probably a member of Inioidea, and Atocetus and Lophocetus have been recovered as a pontoporiid and ziphiid sister taxon respectively, while Hadrodelphis, Kampholophos, Macrokentriodon, and "Lophocetus" pappus are recovered in a clade phylogenetically intermediate between Kentriodon and derived delphinidans ((Inioidea+Lipotidae)+Delphinoidea).
+However, some cladistic studies have recovered Kentriodontidae as paraphyletic while others have recovered the family as monophyletic.

+For instance, Miminiacetus may be a close relative of Lipotidae, Brevirostrodelpis is basal to other delphinidans, Incacetus is probably a member of Inioidea, and Atocetus and Lophocetus have been recovered as the sister taxa to pontoporiids and ziphiids, respectively, while Hadrodelphis, Kampholophos, Macrokentriodon, and Miminiacetus are recovered in a clade phylogenetically intermediate between Kentriodon and derived delphinidans ((Inioidea + Lipotidae) + Delphinoidea).
 Peredo et al. (2018) restrict Kentriodon to Kampholophos, Kentriodon, Rudicetus, and Wimahl, and remove Pithanodelphininae and its putative constituent genera (Leptodelphis, Pithanodelphis, Sarmatodelphis, Sophianacetus, and Tagicetus) as well as Microphocaena from Kentriodontidae.